Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

-In turn, the Transparency Log responds with a DistinguishedResponse structure containing the `FullTreeHead` with the timestamp closest to what the user requested and the root hash of the tree when it was this size.
+In turn, the Transparency Log responds with a DistinguishedResponse structure containing the `FullTreeHead` with the timestamp closest to what the user requested and the root hash of the tree at this point.

 ~~~ tls
 struct {